Pierrot (Tamás Z. Marosi): Biography

 Pierrot was born in Budapest in 1969 as the only child of his parents.
 His creativity and talent for music was realized very early.
 Pierrot founded his first amateur pop band when he was 14 and his public appearances started soon after.
 The first studio recording took place in 1986.

 Pierrot has challenged himself in various fields of art.

 In the first part of his career as a singer (1989–1995) he was famous for wearing a commedia dell’arte-style clown mask, covering half of his face only.

 As a producer and composer, he created over 40 music albums up to 2010, including those performed by himself.
 A large number of his productions have gone golden and platinum in the country, with many top hits.

 Pierrot established his music publisher company Private Moon Productions (1994), later Private Moon Records in 1999.
 They started as an independent firm, then became the label of Sony Music and subsequently EMI.

 In 2004–2005, as a supporter of young musicians, Pierrot was producer (and head of jury) of a singer talent show (Pop Idol) on Hungarian television (Megasztár) as well as jury member of the national and international Eurovision Song Contest in 2015 and 2016.

 He became engaged in video game development in 1997 when he started his second company Private Moon Interactive, later Private Moon Studios.
 The initial version of AGON was born in his mind in 1998.
 The concept, scenario, game design, 2D graphics, sound and music have been Pierrot’s personal fields of responsibility from the start.

 Yoomurjak’s Ring, a full-length interactive movie, is also a Private Moon production.
 This FMV (full motion video) game won first prize at the Hungarian eFestival 2007 in the category of interactive storytelling.

 Pierrot devotes much of his time to studying Asian culture.
 The motives of Chinese, Indonesian or Indian music often appear in his compositions.
 His book on Asian gastronomy was published in 2004 (Megkóstolni Ázsiát; publisher: Arterego, Hungary).
 The most outstanding manifestation of his passion for Chinese culture was his planned video game AGON: The Tales of the Four Dragons.

 Pierrot has also been creating real-life games for the tourism industry.
 His interactive sight-seeing "games" derive from the concept of the Yoomurjak’s Ring project and are linked to it by a number of elements such as time travel and the character of Jonathan Hunt, the hero of Yoomurjak’s Ring.

 From 2010, Pierrot has been increasingly active in board game development.
-He created a playable album of 24 abstract strategy board games and has over a dozen tabletop games of his own creation released in Hungary and internationally.
+He created a playable album of 24 abstract strategy board games and has dozens of tabletop games of his own creation released in Hungary and internationally.